Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress26/11/2023

-Hamas' military wing announced a delay in the second hostage release, demanding that Israel "comply with the terms" of the original deal.
+Hamas' military wing announced the postponement of the second hostage release, demanding that Israel "comply with the terms" of the original deal.

-The Al-Qassam Brigades, the military wing of Hamas, announced on November 25 that it would postpone the release of the second batch of hostages until Israel increased the number of trucks carrying humanitarian aid allowed into the northern Gaza Strip.
+The Al-Qassam Brigades, the military wing of Hamas, announced on November 25 that it would postpone the release of the second hostage until Israel increased the number of trucks carrying humanitarian aid allowed into the northern Gaza Strip.

 Hamas warned that the hostage release process could be further delayed if Israel "fails to comply with the terms" of the initial deal to release Palestinian prisoners.